Energy Performance Certificates (EPCs)

 Are EPCs audited?

-What I inspect during an EPC
+What is inspected during an EPC

-I inspect the inside and outside of the main building and the visual parts of the gas and electricity services.
+The assessor inspects the inside and outside of the main building and the visual parts of the gas and electricity services.

-I don't take photos of you, or of your personal possessions.
+They don't take photos of you, or of your personal possessions.

 Where it is not possible to inspect any parts of the building that are normally reported on, or an assessor has other concerns, they should provide a covering letter, which will inform you about any further investigations that are needed.